visit-dav/visit/src/doc/using_visit/The_Main_Window.rst

 simulations.
 The **Controls** menu contains options that open VisIt_ windows that, for the most part, set the look and feel of VisIt_'s visualization windows.
-The **Options** menu contains options that allow you to set the appearance of the GUI, manage host profiles, manage VisIt_ plug-ins, set various preferences and save VisIt_'s settings to a configuration file.
+The **Options** menu contains options that allow you to set the appearance of the GUI, manage host profiles, manage VisIt_ plugins, set various preferences and save VisIt_'s settings to a configuration file.
 The **Windows** menu contains controls that manage visualization windows.
 The **PlotAtts** and **OpAtts** menus allow access for setting the attributes